NuPlay/RichText/README.md

 Variable explanation

  - html : which you want to show (String type)
- - lineHeight(optional,default: 170) : Height of each line
+ - lineHeight (optional, default: 170) : Height of each line
- - imageRadius(optional,default: 0)  : Radius of image corner
+ - imageRadius (optional, default: 0)  : Radius of image corner
  - colorScheme : light or dark mode (it changes text color)
+ - colorImportant (optional, default: false) : css '!important', It ignores the color in variable 'html' when colorImportant is true.

 ### Planned (Future work):
 placeholder, dynamicColorScheme, moreOption